Integrated Dermatology of Waterbury

 But if the cancer has spread to other parts of your body, you may need systemic chemotherapy.
-No matter which skin cancer treatment is right for you, Dr. Cheng cares for you every step of the way.
+No matter which skin cancer treatment is right for you, our doctor cares for you every step of the way.

 If you have signs of skin cancer or a personal or family history of skin cancer, book an exam at Integrated Dermatology of Waterbury today.
 Schedule either online or over the phone.